Food Technology at Hollingworth will develop pupil’s knowledge and understanding of food, preparation and nutrition that promotes a healthy lifestyle.

 Pupils complete topics on different food commodities over the two years.
 This includes:

 - Fats and sugar

 Lessons are taught through a mixture of theory, food science investigation tasks and practical assessments.

 In Year 9, pupils have the opportunity to build on technical practical skills and knowledge of current food issues.

 Pupils complete a variety of design and make tasks based on a selection of popular food products and dishes.
 This includes special and religious diets, regional food of Great Britain, street food and afternoon tea.

 Pupils work individually on projects completing research, designing, planning, making and evaluating their chosen product.

 Progress is tracked and monitored in accordance with agreed procedure.
-Pupil’s progress is tracked throughout the year and is based on written and practical assessments.
-In Year 7 pupils complete a baseline assessment.
-All KS3 pupils will receive four to six assessments a year.
+Pupils’ progress is tracked throughout the year and is based on written and practical assessments.
+In Year 7, pupils complete a baseline assessment.
+All Key Stage 3 pupils will receive four to six assessments a year.